darrenaddy/1/content/Machine/floor_panel_system/index.md

 gallery: [ image1.png, image2.png, image3.png ]
 video: ""
 singleTag: ""
-thisCategoryHeading: "For Stick and Modular Builders"
+thisCategoryHeading: "For Steel Stud OR Wood Builders"
 categoryHeadingURL: "for-wood-builders"
 summary: "For floor decks built with dimensional lumber (only) the Floor Panel System is an economical choice for framing & decking."
 testimonialItem: false
 testimonialQuote: "Testimonial (in page Front Matter) Goes Here"
 testimonialAuthor: "Name of who said it (found in Front Matter) Goes Here"
-authorTitle: "Author's Title Goes in page Frontmatter"
+authorTitle: "Author's Title Goes in page Front Matter"
 draft: false
 ---

-### Description
+###### Description

 For floor decks built with dimensional lumber (only) the Triad Floor Panel System is an economical choice for framing & decking.
 Floor joists can be either 2x10 or 2x12 dimensional lumber.
 Other features include: